Robert Bunsen’s Early Life and Education

 To improve efficiency, Bunsen recommended that the exhaust gases from burning charcoal should be recycled to generate more energy by burning them.
 He estimated German furnaces were wasting 50 percent of their energy and British furnaces 80 percent.
 Eventually, the reluctant industries changed their ways and adopted Bunsen’s recommendations.

 An Expedition to Iceland – Bunsen Discovers how Geysers Operate

 Bunsen was interested in both gas analysis and geology.
 He was invited to Iceland in 1846 to study volcanic activity.
 The work he did made fundamental contributions to geochemistry.

-By bravely standing at geysers and lowering scientific apparatus into their depths, he discovered that at the base of geysers was a reservoir of superheated water: this water is much hotter than 100 °C. It is kept liquid by high pressure below ground.
+By bravely standing at the sides of geysers and lowering scientific apparatus into their depths, he discovered that geysers had at their base a reservoir of superheated water: this water is much hotter than 100 °C. It is kept liquid by high pressure below ground.
 As this water rises from below, the pressure falls, and the water boils explosively producing a geyser.

 The Bunsen Burner